Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 - Disk type name: Qemu36GB

 When the disk is labeled, we can quit the format utility with the 'quit' command, and can reboot the system with the 'reboot' command.
-The disk is now prepared, and we can start the installation procedure.
+The disk is now prepared, and we can start the installation procedure after reboot.

 We now have our virtual Sun SparcStation 5 workstation running on our computer!